ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 ![]({{ site.baseurl }}/assets/images/TransformerWhy/Attn-7.png)
 *Show the formula of Each word of value weighted by Factor Matrix (Image by Author)*

+## Why do we need the Query, Key and Value words?

 So the Query word can be interpreted as the word _for which_ we are calculating Attention.
 The Key and Value word is the word _to which_ we are paying attention ie. how relevant is that word to the Query word.

 ![]({{ site.baseurl }}/assets/images/TransformerWhy/Attn-5.png)